-Don’t neglect your regular oral care routine.
+Do not neglect your regular oral care routine.
 Twice daily brushing and daily flossing help to mechanically keep contaminants and unwanted stains off your newly whitened teeth.
 This is not only important for maintaining that white smile, but also for long term oral health.

 If it looks like it may stain your clothing, it will probably stain your teeth too.
-After whitening, pores on your tooth enamel may remain open for as long as 2 days – this makes them especially susceptible to picking up new stains.
+After whitening, pores on your tooth enamel may remain open for as long as two days - this makes them especially susceptible to picking up new stains.

 It may sound excessive, but I have even have patients who insist on only eating white foods after the procedure!
 At the end of the day, moderation is key.
 Do only what you're comfortable with!

 3. Lighting up ruins everything

 Obvious health risks aside, cigarettes and other forms of tobacco use will similarly stain the freshly opened pores over the next two days - even more so than on any other regular day.

 These stains are already difficult to remove from a normal tooth; imagine if they find their way deep into your pores.
 Take a break from the smokes, or better yet - use this as a chance to quit altogether!

 This one is for the ladies.
 Ever get lipstick smudges on your front teeth?
 Well by similar logic, this could stain your newly whitened teeth as well!